lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 </app>
 ```

-This would likely be redered as:
+This would likely be rendered as:

 > 10 fides] *om.* V